downplay/downright/README.md

 There are lots right now!
 I will address many very soon, particularly:

-- Some of the documentation refers to features which aren't implemented yet
 - Ensuring good cross-browser support (should be great, but needs testing)
 - Bugginess with positioning on the screen
 - Removing the outer <div> added by the provider